Updated: Dec 31, 2020

 “We don’t rise to our expectations.
 We fall to our level of training.”

 Whether training or learning, preparing and investing in oneself to improve is essential.
 While a desire to change is a prerequisite, it is not in of itself sufficient for change to occur.
-Business coaching is often about forming new habits and at its foundation is the desire for change and action to occur.
+Executive coaching is often about forming new habits and at its foundation is the desire for change and action to occur.